 Thus began Melvin’s experience with clinical trial participation.
 It had been 16 months since his diagnosis of CML, and none of the medical professionals involved in his care had broached the topic of clinical trials.
 The bone marrow drives he was involved with were finding donors for many patients, but not for him.
 Melvin decided that participating in a clinical trial was his next step towards fighting the illness.

 Over the next two years, Melvin traveled between his home in Atlanta and Houston, trying different combinations of vetted and clinical trial medications through MD Anderson.
-(At the outset of the Imatinib clinical trial, he had to stay in Houston for three months).
+At the outset of the Imatinib clinical trial, he had to stay in Houston for three months.
 Over time, the interferon and other clinical trial medications stopped working.
-A lifelong competitive runner, his body weakened and he suffered with intense fatigue.
-He was, however, 8 months past his original prognosis of surviving three years, when he had the opportunity to participate in an Imatinib clinical trial.
+A lifelong competitive runner, his body weakened and he suffered intense fatigue.
+He was, however, eight months past his original prognosis of surviving three years, when he had the opportunity to participate in an Imatinib clinical trial.
 The Phase I trial tested for the drug’s safety in humans, dosage level and evidence of efficacy.

 The Imatinib clinical trial had three locations: MD Anderson, Oregon Healthy & Science University in Portland and UCLA Medical Center in California.
 Melvin’s medical care continued to be seated in Houston.

 “It was for quality of life – not a cure.
 I was hoping for a better outcome,” Melvin explained.
 He also thought about how his participation would help other cancer patients.